 If you’re among this record number of renters, you need renters insurance.
-Does your landlord have insurance?
-That won’t cover your personal possessions.
-That insurance a landlord has covers damage to the building.
+Your possessions aren’t covered even if your landlord has insurance.
+Your landlord’s insurance only covers damage to the building.

-You don’t have any expensive items?
+Don’t you have any expensive items?
 The average renters have $20,000-$30,000 in personal property.
-Do you have that kind of cash laying around to replace every single thing you own?
+Do you have that kind of cash lying around to replace every single thing you own?

-Preparedness is the only way we can combat natural disaster.Tweet This
+Preparedness is the only way we can combat natural disasters.Tweet This

 Everyone who rents their home must have renters insurance.